Value at Risk & CVaR

 VaR is defined by the percentile of the loss distribution.
 At 95% confidence, VaR is the 5th percentile of your return distribution.
 At 99% confidence, it is the 1st percentile.

 The concept originated in institutional finance -- banks and hedge funds use it to set capital reserves.
-But for discretionary and systematic traders, VaR provides a concrete, intuitive risk boundary that connects directly to position sizing and drawdown management.
+But for discretionary and systematic traders, VaR provides a concrete, intuitive risk boundary that connects directly to position sizing, risk of ruin, and the shape of your return distribution.

 There are three primary approaches: